tighten/mise/README.md

 One common use case could be for a starter kit creator to automate building new versions of their starter kit; every time Laravel releases a new version, you can build again by running a new Laravel install and then running your Mise steps.

-I also wonder whether we could distribute Mise presets as standalone configurations--almost like "here's your starter kit, a Mise config file".
+I also wonder whether we could distribute Mise recipes as standalone configurations--almost like "here's your starter kit, a Mise config file".

 ## Vision